mariokonrad/qtnavigator/src_extern/README.md

 Notess:
 - Only the fused source
+- Added a CMakeLists.txt file
 - Added custom\_main.cpp
   - Supports output in CppUnit (XML) format in addition to the standard behaviour (JUnit format).
-- Added a CMakeLists.txt file
+- Added global.hpp to support configurable tests, e.g. data\_root